Couscous is a simple yet delicious grain. What is Couscous? And learn how you can prepare and enjoy it. It’s so healthy for you to savor.

-Historically the making of couscous would have been completed by people living in little villages around the Mediterranean basin.
+Historically the making of couscous would have been done by people living in little villages around the Mediterranean basin.

-Your rubbing motion would combine water with the flour and form it into hundreds of tiny grains.
-It would have required your light touch to be mastered in the rubbing motion or it would end up in a ball of goo.
-Once your light touch was mastered, it is a simple way to make pasta.
+The rubbing motion would combine water with the flour and form it into hundreds of tiny grains.
+It would have required a light touch to be mastered as far as the rubbing motion is concerned or it would end up in a ball of goo.
+Once the light touch was mastered, it was a simple way to make pasta.

-The formed grains are then dried in the sun.
-Once they are dried, you would have steamed them to cook.
+The formed grains were then dried in the sun.
+Once they dried, they would have steamed them to cook.
 Often times the steaming would have taken place while making a dish such as lamb stew.
-To make this stew, you would have needed a special pot called a couscoussière.
-It would have been a very complicated process during which you would have had to go through lengthy steps to make sure the grains stayed separate.
+To make this stew, a special pot called a couscoussière was needed.
+It would have been a very complicated process during which it was made sure the grains stayed separate.